 - Long-term success is only possible by promoting growth of native plants.

 Smart tip about cutting Russian olive down

-Since Russian olive also propagates through layering, don’t keep cut branches laying around in moist, fertile soil: some might sprout again.
+Since Russian olive also propagates through cuttings and layering, don’t keep cut branches laying around in moist, fertile soil: some might sprout again.
 Gather them up and dispose of them diligently.

 - Read more on how to plant and care for Russian olive.

 - An alternative to Russian olive: American silverberry.